bluerail/post_office/README.md

 Distinct Mailboxes
 ------------------

 By default, sent emails are broadcast to all clients connected to the POP3 server.
-To simulate delivery to specific email addresses, use the `--mailbox` setting.
+To simulate delivery to specific email addresses, use the `--mailbox NUM` setting. `NUM` specifies the number of POP3 ports to be opened.
+The first port number is specified with `--pop3 PORT`, and increments from there.

 When connecting to the POP3 server with the mailbox setting enabled, set the `username` field  to the desired email address.